dengke-li/DataCleaner/README.md

-# Titanic Cleaner Service
+# Data Cleaner Service
-## Install
+## Description
-cd DataCleaner
-source .venv/bin/activate
+Data Cleaner Service is a web application built with FastAPI that provides endpoints for cleaning and preprocessing datasets.

 ## Run in local
 (.venv) poetry run python api.py